CONTACT US NOW | (925) 932-0201

-Pushing past this initial reaction can be challenging, because it requires a somewhat sympathetic eye, and sympathy isn't what most women are feeling in the wake of betrayal.
+Pushing past this initial reaction can be challenging because it requires a somewhat sympathetic eye — and sympathy isn't what most partners of sex addicts are feeling in the wake of betrayal.

-Society is still struggling to come to terms with what addiction is, especially when it's sexual in nature.
+Society is still struggling to come to terms with what addiction is — especially when it's sexual in nature.
 Anyone could look at a heroin addict and see an incredibly sick person in danger of losing their life to the struggle.
-At a glance, they can assess that person's need for immediate help, and agree that it would be best if they recovered.
-A sex or porn addiction doesn’t show like that.
+At a glance, they can assess that person's need for immediate help and agree that it would be best if they recovered.
+Sex or porn addictions don't show like that.

-One of the things women forget is that forgiveness applies to themselves too.
-You may begin coming to terms with some of the things your partner did, only to find yourself angry all over again, except at yourself.
+One of the things partners of sex addicts forget is that forgiveness applies to themselves too.
+You may begin coming to terms with some of the things your partner did only to find yourself angry all over again — except this time at yourself.
 “How could I allow myself to be treated like this?”
 “Why didn't I see it?”
 “I had my suspicions, but was too afraid to follow up on them.”
-Before you know it, anger and resentment have been introduced back into the situation, and those feelings can be toxic.
+Before you know it, anger and resentment have been introduced back into the situation and those feelings can be toxic.

-So many women try to hyper-focus on forgiving the bad things that have happened to them, they neglect their own need for compassion and understanding.
-This is an important part of self-care, something I always encourage.
+So many partners of sex addicts try to hyper-focus on forgiving the bad things that have happened to them that they neglect their own need for compassion and understanding.
+This is an important part of self-care — something I always encourage.

 And once you get that foothold on forgiveness, you begin growing more every day.
 You're becoming a stronger and more empathetic person.
 You're allowing this life experience to inform you, not destroy you.

 You matter.
 Yes, what happened to you was terrible.
 That is a completely valid and justified statement.
 What's not valid or justified is to continue to let his addiction wound you over and over by remaining stuck in anger.